Tate Britain

 • 1955 – Tate Gallery becomes independent of the National Gallery.

-• 1979 – Major extension to the North-East corner of the gallery.
+• 1979 – Major extension to the northeast corner of the gallery.

-• 1987 – Clore gallery opened which displays works from their JMW Turner collection.
+• 1987 – Clore Gallery opened which displays works from their JMW Turner collection.

 Facilities and Accessibility

-Guide dogs, hearing dogs and assistance dogs are welcome at Tate Britain.
+Guide dogs, hearing dogs, and assistance dogs are welcome at Tate Britain.
 Enlarged print gallery plans are available, as are large print guides for the special exhibitions, although large print captions are not currently available for the permanent collections.
 There are hearing loops in parts of the gallery and on most of the gallery tours.
 Trained guides also deliver tours in British Sign Language.

 The lower floor hosts a cafe serving a range of hot and cold food and drinks.
 The same floor also has the Rex Whistler restaurant where you can choose from their seasonal British menu.
 Similarly, Tate Britain also has two shops for you to buy your gifts and souvenirs.
-The main shop can be found by the Mill bank entrance on the main floor of the gallery, while the Manton shop is located on the lower floor in the Manton foyer.
+The main shop can be found by the Mill Bank entrance on the main floor of the gallery, while the Manton shop is located on the lower floor in the Manton foyer.